What is EPR?

 Year 9 Topics

-- How do Islam and Islamist extremism differ?
+• How do religion and religious extremism differ?

 What do we teach? - Key Stage 4